Frontbench of John Curtin

-The Frontbench of John Curtin was the federal Australian Labor Party frontbench from 1 October 1935 until Curtin's death on 5 July 1945.
+The Frontbench of John Curtin was the federal Australian Labor Party frontbench from October 1, 1935 until Curtin's death on July 5, 1945.
 It was opposed by the UAP-Country Coalition.

-John Curtin became Leader of the Opposition upon his election as leader of the Australian Labor Party on 1 October 1935.
+John Curtin became Leader of the Opposition upon his election as leader of the Australian Labor Party on October 1, 1935.
 His frontbench subsequently formed the Australian Government from 1941 until his death.

 Caucus Executive

 1935-1937

-The following were members of the ALP Caucus Executive from 1 October 1935 to 29 October 1937:
+The following were members of the ALP Caucus Executive from October 1, 1935 to October 29, 1937: